EpiLink/EpiLink/README.md

 $ ./gradlew bundleWeb
 ```

-Output is in `build/web`
+Output is in `build/web` ready to be deployed

 ### Bot/Backend

 ```
-$ ./gradlew installDist
+$ ./gradlew distZip
 ```

-You'll get a nice package, although we should consider something like `jlink` for maximum deployment swag.
+Output is `build/distributions/EpiLink-(version).zip`

+TODO: Consider something like `jlink`